Tensions are so high at Columbia ahead of Passover that all classes will be virtual today - KESQ

 The move underscores how tense the situation has become at the Ivy League school and the enormous challenge facing Shafik to get the situation under control.

-As pro-Palestinian demonstrations on campus stretched into their fifth day, Columbia announced Sunday that students will have the option to attend classes virtually on Monday due to “campus activity.”
-Passover, a major Jewish holiday, is set to begin Monday evening.
+The safety of Columbia’s community is “our number one priority,” a university spokesperson told CNN in a statement Sunday.

-The White House, New York Governor Kathy Hochul and New York City Mayor Eric Adams all weighed in over the weekend, denouncing calls for violence against Jews.
+The White House, New York Gov. Kathy Hochul and New York City Mayor Eric Adams all weighed in over the weekend, denouncing calls for violence against Jews.

 Adams said he was “horrified and disgusted with the antisemitism spewed at and around” Columbia and said the New York Police Department “will not hesitate to arrest anyone” found to be breaking the law.